Window Dressing for Booth Display - White on White!

 Finish with a can of white spray paint.

 Too much furniture to transport?
 How about this iteration of white furniture I found at The Urban Farm and Garden on Facebook?

 Only the shelf is real, but all you need for display.

 Maybe just one or two props are all that is needed to make a booth look distinctive.

-Brighton-based designer Kyle Bean‘s window based on the theory that ‘Matter cannot be created or destroyed, only transformed’
+Brighton-based designer Kyle Bean‘s window is based on the theory that "Matter cannot be created or destroyed, only transformed."

 Click on the image (above) ..because the rest of the windows are phenomenal (even if you can't use the ideas they are worth checking out!)

 The wooden structure (shown above) could be prepared in advance and assembled on site.
 And it could also hold your merchandise.
 Or think about how you could put your name on top with 3-dimensional letters.